Skip to main content

 #

-3. You have 2+ days With multiple days, you can walk neighborhoods properly and use the cheap metro for longer distances.
+You have 2+ days.
+With multiple days, you can walk neighborhoods properly and use the metro for anything further.
+There’s no rush, no need for a bus loop.

 💰

-Money tip: A 24-hour metro/bus pass (€4.10) covers unlimited rides on all Athens public transport, including buses, trams, and metro.
-Much cheaper than hop-on hop-off.
+Money tip: A 24-hour metro/bus pass (€4.10) covers unlimited rides on ALL Athens public transport — metro, buses, trams, everything.
+It gets you anywhere the hop-on hop-off goes, plus places it doesn’t.

 Pros and Cons